-The ARC also monitors our audit quality and compliance.
-It provides an annual report to the Auditor-General that summarises the key matters it examined during the year and their outcomes.
+The ARC provides an annual report to the Auditor-General that summarises the key matters it examined during the year and their outcomes.

 The ARC's s responsibilities are prescribed in the Standing Directions 2018 under the Financial Management Act 1994 and further defined in its own charter, which the Auditor-General approves.